-One of my favorite ingredients of spring are those big, juicy sweet onions.
+One of my favorite ingredients of spring are big, juicy sweet onions.
 You know the kind, the ones that are so mild in flavor that you can eat them like apples.
 Typically, I’ll use them raw in salads and on burgers.
 But this year I bought so many I didn’t know what to do.
-And that’s why my sweet onion tart recipe was invented.
-It is basically a savory version of a rustic fruit tart, meant to be served as a side dish.
-And if you ask me, this French savory tart works with pretty much any spring meal.
+Enter the free form cheese and onion tart.
+My newest recipe is basically a savory version of a rustic fruit tart, meant to be served as a side dish.
+And if you ask me, this French onion tart works with any spring meal.

-If you’ve never made a rustic tart, these are tarts shaped by hand.
-They can be made very quickly and have an inviting, rustic look.
+If you’ve never made a rustic tart, I think you will enjoy shaping your tart shell by hand.
+This style of tart crust can be made very quickly and has an inviting, homemade look.
 My favorite rustic fruit tart is one of Jacque Pépin’s made with apples and a simple crust that doesn’t even need chilling.

-I bake this rustic onion tart on a pizza pan but you can also just use a baking sheet.
 I recommend using your favorite pie dough recipe for the base.
 (Check out the one from the Pépin link above if you need a good crust recipe.)
-But if I’m being totally honest, I usually use a frozen pie crust in the name of saving time.
-(Like anything else, this onion side dish is better with homemade but is still perfectly satisfying using my shortcut.)
+Alternatively, you can use a frozen pie crust in the name of saving time.
+Like anything else, this sweet onion tart recipe is better with homemade.
+But it is still perfectly satisfying using this time saving tip.

-The best onions to use in this tart recipe
+The best onions to use in this savory tart recipe

 The key to a delicious Sweet Onion Tart is using the best onions.
 I like the Texas Sweet Onions available in spring.
 It also works with Vidalia, Maui onions, etc. Just beware of onions that are starting to sprout.

-- 1 pie crust your favorite recipe or 1 frozen crust
+- 1 pie crust your favorite recipe or 1 frozen pie crust

 - 1 lb sweet onions (such as Vidalia, Walla Walla, etc.), approx. 2 medium-large onions